MaosenPeng1/PSLB-Deep-Learning/README.md

 This section includes all results generated from the methods.
 The `.rds` file contains additional results for the time-varying hazard ratio study and variance estimation.
-A script named `results.R` provides all the code needed to generate analysis results, tables, and figures presented in the paper.
+A script named `results (*).R` provides all the code needed to generate analysis results, tables, and figures presented in the paper.
 Ensure all required packages are installed before running the script.

+Note: The asterisk * in `results (*).R` represents the corresponding table or figure number in the manuscript or supplementary materials.
+"T" denotes a table, while "S" denotes a figure.
+For example, "TS1" refers to Table S1, and "FS1" refers to Figure S1.

 -   Time-varying Effect